TeamHG-Memex/html-text/README.rst

     >>> text = html_text.extract_text(tree)
     u'Hello world!'

-Or define a selector to extract text only from specific elements, this will return a list of strings of text, one for each element:
+Or define a selector to extract text only from specific elements:

     >>> import html_text
     >>> sel = html_text.cleaned_selector(u'<h1>Hello</h1> world!')
     >>> subsel = sel.xpath('//h1')
     >>> text = html_text.selector_to_text(subsel)
-    [u'Hello']
+    u'Hello'

 Passed html will be first cleaned from invisible non-text content such as styles, and then text would be extracted.
+NB Selectors are not cleaned automatically you need to call ``html_text.cleaned_selector`` first.

 Two functions that do it are ``html_text.cleaned_selector`` and ``html_text.selector_to_text``: